-Yin Yoga has its roots in the original Hatha Yoga tradition and improves our health on many levels.
-While most forms of yoga today are dynamic, active practices; this practice is slower and emphasizes holding poses for a long time.
-Yin Yoga allows us to access the deeper Yin tissues of our ligaments, joints and even our bones and mobilizes and strengthens the joints, fascia and connective tissue.
-Yin Yoga is very supportive is accessible to most students.
-Different levels of poses as well as props such as blankets and bolsters are used during the sessions in order to help the practitioner surrender to gravity in held poses.
-The magic ingredient in Yin Yoga is that we hold the poses for 3- 5 minutes.
-In doing so, the fascia tissues have an opportunity to lengthen as space is created with the breath and the posture.
-After a Yin practice the body feels extremely relaxed as if the practitioner just experienced a deep tissue message. *Generally Yin Yoga is appropriate for practitioners of all levels and is a great compliment to the practice of Vinyasa Yoga that our studio offers, so that students can achieve a happy balance of yin and yang in the body.
+Yin Yoga has it’s roots in the original Hatha Yoga tradition, and improves our health on many levels.
+Through long-held poses, Yin Yoga emphasizes accessing the deep Yin tissues of our ligaments, joints and even our bones and mobilizes and strengthens the joints, facia and connective tissue.
+Different levels of poses as well as props such as blankets and bolsters are used during the sessions to help the practitioner surrender to gravity in held poses.
+After a Yin practice the body feels deeply relaxed as if the practitioner just experienced a deep tissue message. *Generally Yin Yoga is appropriate for practitioners of all levels and is a great compliment to the practice of Vinyasa Yoga that our studio offers, so that students can achieve a happy balance of yin and yang in the body.

-Restorative yoga is a slow practice where we use passive stretching to open the body.
-During the long-held poses of restorative yoga, your muscles are allowed to relax deeply.
-Restorative classes regenerate the soft tissue and refresh the muscles, making them a good complement to more active practices and an excellent antidote to stress.
+Restorative yoga is a slow practice where we use passive stretching with props to open the body.
+During the long holds of restorative yoga, your muscles are allowed to relax deeply.
+Restorative yoga regenerates the soft tissue and refreshes the muscles, making it a great complement to a Vinyasa or Hatha practice and an excellent antidote to stress.
 In restorative yoga, props are used extensively to support your body so you can hold poses for longer periods of time. *All of our yoga classes, regardless of style, focus on proper alignment, breath, and the support of total wellness through increased body and mind awareness.
 Our schedule is designed to support practitioners of all levels in building strength, balance and peace in body and mind.

-A 1-hour all levels practice at lunchtime, so you can get your flow on and get back to work on time feeling invigorated and more at ease, at once.
-No one will even notice you were gone...but you will!
+A one-hour Vinyasa practice at lunchtime, so you can get your flow on and get back to work on time feeling invigorated and more at ease, at once.
+No one will even notice you were gone, but you will!

 Vinyasa Yoga, also called "flow yoga" is a type of yoga that links movement and breath to attain increased strength and flexibility as well as balance in the body and mind.
 Some say it is a synthesis of the more traditional forms of Iyengar Yoga and Ashtanga Yoga, both stemming from the great teacher Krishnamacharya.
 At Village Yoga, our training background is in these formal lineages, and we have designed our more and more popular Vinyasa style classes just for you based on our experience from studying in these traditions.
 So our yoga is modern, but the foundation in formal lineage is there...that's why we call our yoga real yoga, and why it works!